creek (noun) /krik/ LISTEN

 In pop culture

 Dawson’s Creek is the title of a US teen drama show that ran from 1998 to 2003.
-You can see a clip of the ending of the first season, when two of the main characters, Dawson and Joey, finally get together.
+You can watch the trailer here:

 Don't confuse it with